Soledad Lorenzo – An Interview

 It’s because art is emotional.
 It’s so natural.
 Then, when you are selling, you speak about that.
 People used to tell me that I’m a fantastic seller – that is because I love art!

 I believe in it.
 I believe in it so I sell something I believe in absolutely.
 And that’s changed my mind and my life.
 I love art in all the senses not only what the eye can see – not because you can say it’s fantastic.
 It is because you are, your mind is becoming more intelligent; because you start to understand that intelligence is not only in words, [but also in] emotions.
 When you try to speak about emotions, to describe it [the emotions] – in the end, you never get to describe your correct emotional situation.

 The artist was always the greatest surprise of my work; it’s because their mind surprised you always.
 I remember how one time one of my artists described me and I said ‘” oh goodness, it’s so fantastic” and it was because of his artist intelligence – I mean the way he saw me.
 Of course, words are the way to communicate, no?
 But the ideas [artists have] are the surprise, the way [they implement these ideas] they work, they are all very different from the intelligence of a writer or other artists [in the different] branches of culture.
 It’s only in Art, working with art, with artists.

 What else is unique about art?

-In the common education art, poetry, even literature – almost does not exist unless these belong to your career path – where the words are important.
-Normally nobody speaks about art, music or even about feelings – touching each other.
+In the common education art, poetry, even literature – almost do not exist unless these belong to your career path – where the words are important.
+Normally nobody speaks about art, music, or even about feelings – touching each other.
 The art world does – because matter is important.
 It is important because matter is important for feeling.
-For example when you see a sculpture you can touch it.
+For example, when you see a sculpture you can touch it.
 The matter the artist has chosen is important.
 It is not by chance he used this specific matter to do this sculpture of the painting.

-It is all about the combination between the matter and the essence or the emotion.
+It is all about the combination between the matter and the essence of the emotion.